 - Some punishments and prohibitions imposed by the teachers and parents;

-- Assessments that are not based on positive feedback, and contributes to the formation of low self-esteem;
+- Assessments that are not based on positive feedback, and contribute to the formation of low self-esteem;

-- Exam preparation process, especially when pupils are not confident in their own abilities;
+- The exam preparation process, especially when pupils are not confident in their abilities;

 - Lack of interest in the subject;

 - Also high expectations of the parents and teachers for a child.

 When it comes to relationships, adolescence, as mentioned above, is distinguished by the aspiration to independence, self-affirmation, self-expression, etc. In this case, it is very important to create an environment of healthy, positive attitudes between a teacher and students, as well as between the students themselves.